 Currently, she is developing and implementing community participatory interventions to reduce the risk and burden of chronic illness, in particular cancer.
 She is a community-minded researcher who is guided by a bio-psychosocial and eco-cultural paradigm.
 Therefore, her research focus on assessing and understanding the influence of the biological (e.g., disease characteristics), psychological (e.g., personal characteristics), social (e.g., familial, support networks) and ecological (e.g., cultural; and micro-level e.g., work, employment; and macro-systemic e.g., health care) factors on health outcomes.
 Her studies are multicultural and include diverse ethnic groups, including African Americans, Afro-Caribbean Americans, Latino Americans, Chinese Americans, Japanese Americans, Filipino Americans, Korean Americans and European Americans.

-As a woman of color raised in a multicultural (Chinese and Afro-Caribbean) and multilingual home, and the youngest of eight siblings; she recognized the salience of culture and context very early in my life.
-As the daughter of two former cancer survivors and a psychologist, she is compassionate and passionate about her work to reduce health disparities and enhance health outcomes for underserved communities.
+As a woman of color raised in a multicultural (Chinese and Afro-Caribbean) and multilingual home, and the youngest of eight siblings, she recognized the salience of culture and context very early in her life.
+Additionally, as a psychologist, and the daughter of two former cancer survivors, she is compassionate and passionate about her work to reduce health disparities and enhance health outcomes for underserved communities.
 Her studies are seminal to advancing: 1) Our knowledge and understanding about female cancers and the impact of cancer on women and their families among diverse populations; 2) Methodologies and measurement relevant to health related quality of life (QOL) research; 3) Methodologies and application of behavioral intervention to improve QOL outcomes; 4) Methodologies and strategies to increase ethnic minority participation in research; and 5) Initiatives and behavioral intervention to reduce health disparities and increase health equity.
 Dr. Ashing is the mother of three children, and lives in beautiful Altadena, California.

 1. Ashing-Giwa K, & Ganz P. Understanding the Experience of Breast Cancer in African-American Women.
 Psychosocial Oncology 1997;15 (2):19-35.